Responsible Executive Authority

 Any surplus remaining after being offered to the college departments shall be disposed of in accordance with applicable federal and state regulations.
 This property may be disposed of through third party liquidators, by other political subdivisions through intergovernmental agreement, Internet auctions, or by the Recycling Program during periodic public sales.
 Announcements for public sales will be made through the Lane Weekly, The Torch, and other public sources such as newspapers and web-based ads.

 The Recycling Education Center shall maintain records of all disposed property and shall provide a report of all property sold or transferred, when appropriate.

 Authority for various types of and levels of property disposal shall be as follows.

 - Only managers may declare property as "surplus."

 - Any disposal of property with a market value of $25,000 or greater shall have prior approval of the vice president for College Operations (or designee).

 - The Facilities director may approve property transfers, including donations, to other governmental agencies, political subdivisions and non-profit organizations up to a value of $25,000 per transaction.

-Money received from the disposal of property in excess of $500 per item, or predesignated lot (group of like items), shall be credited to the originating department.
-Money received from the disposal of property sold for $500 or less per item, or predesignated lot, shall be credited to the general fund and designated for capital outlay, as determined through the normal budget process.
+Money received from the disposal of property in excess of $500 per item, or predesignated lot (group of like items), shall be credited to the originating department, with a 10% service fee deducted.
+Money received from the disposal of property sold for $500 or less per item or predesignated lot will be retained by The Recycling Education Center for operational expenses..